noahlange/gecs/README.md

 - Systems passed to the `parallel()` helper run simultaneously.
 If these systems execute synchronously, the helper has no effect.
 If not, the system will wait until all returned promises have been resolved before moving on.

+The precise mechanism by which an async system runs asynchronously (e.g., web worker, child process, etc.), is up to the developer.

 ```ts
 import { parallel, sequence, conditional } from 'gecs';
 import { SimA, SimB, SimC } from './sims';